Ice Hockey Quotes To Inspire Your Team

 When Burke finally left, the Maple Leafs were able to make it to the playoffs, which is when the old manager said his iconic quote.

-If you have a player that helped create an epic win, but didn’t get the recognition or wasn’t able to play due to an injury, this quote can help you explain that the win is still theirs, even if they weren’t directly involved.
+If you have a player who helped create an epic win but didn’t get the recognition or wasn’t able to play due to an injury, this quote can help you explain that the win is still theirs, even if they weren’t directly involved.

 “Talent is a gift, but you can only succeed with hard work.”

-If you have a player that solely relies on their raw talent, and doesn’t put in the hard work to improve, then use this quote by Hall of Fame player Jean Béliveau.
+If you have a player who solely relies on their raw talent and doesn’t put in the hard work to improve, then use this quote by Hall of Fame player Jean Béliveau.

 “It’s not necessarily the amount of time you spend at practice that counts; it’s what you put into the practice.”

-Sometimes you will have players that constantly get injured, other times you will have players with strong real-life commitment, like taking care of their ill family members.
+Sometimes, you will have players who constantly get injured; other times, you will have players with strong real-life commitments, like taking care of their ill family members.

 When these players have to slow down their practice days, they can feel dejected, thinking they aren’t putting in enough effort.